 When Stephen Hawking points out that Sheldon made an error in his mathematics, meaning that his revolutionary theory about the Higgs boson is actually completely wrong.

 A Story Arc going through season five and the beginning of season six featured Howard getting the chance to be an astronaut going to the International Space Station.
 It's an immense accomplishment for an individual and incites some jealousy within the group but the mission was ultimately fairly routine and nothing of real notoriety happened.
 Part of the character arc involves the reality that he likely won't be recognized at the mall and the emotional high would wear off over time.
+Many of the astronauts who were on significant missions (such as the Apollo Moon landings) did have issues adjusting to life as the fame wore off and the realization that they would likely never do anything as significant again in their lives set in.

 A season seven episode has Sheldon figure out a formula for a new superheavy element that is eventually proven, earning him accolades at work and many articles written about his discovery.
 In the midst of recording the things that led him to this discovery he realizes he misread a table reading meters rather than centimeters, meaning his math was off by a factor of 10,000.
 Interestingly, the discovery was legitimate and only worked because of unanticipated reactions between the particles, so Sheldon gets to keep his accomplishment but it drives him crazy that it was a fluke.
+A follow-up episode reveals that the confirmation of his formula was falsified or improperly tested by the research team.
+Ironically, because Leonard was the one who found the incongruity and proved the experiment to be wrong HE becomes a minor celebrity and Sheldon's accomplishment shunted to the side.

 Relationship Upgrade: Between Leonard and Penny, at the beginning of season three.
 They broke up about 3/4 of the way through the season.
 They get back together in season five.